 Spousal Support Advisory Guidelines: The First Steps

 The Department of Justice in Canada has created a set of documents called the Spousal Support Advisory Guidelines.
 It’s a free calculation tool that is intended to assist in the quantification of support.
 It’s certainly a helpful tool, but it should be viewed only as a single component used to begin a larger calculation, rather than a complete solution.
 The Guidelines are simply that: a guideline, rather than a set of binding laws governing spousal support.
-While the Spousal Support Advisory Guidelines seem fairly straightforward, there are a number of additional factors that should be consider which may affect the amount of support awarded.
+While the Spousal Support Advisory Guidelines seem fairly straightforward, there are a number of additional factors that should be considered which may affect the amount of support awarded.
 A cookie-cutter solution is not right for everyone.

-The first step when entering into divorce proceedings, especially where negotiations over spousal support are likely to occur is to contact an experienced lawyer specializing in family law.
+The first step when entering into divorce proceedings, especially where negotiations over spousal support are likely to occur, is to contact an experienced lawyer specializing in family law.
 Jason P. Howie is Certified as a Specialist in Family Law by the Law Society of Upper Canada and has been practicing family law in Windsor and Essex County for over 25 years.
 Jason has seen enough to know that each case must be treated differently, and that no single solution will work in every situation or negotiation.
 Jason will customize an approach to meet the specific needs of the client.

 Other Factors to Consider when Calculating Spousal Support

 The Spousal Support Advisory Guidelines are meant to provide a tool to facilitate spousal support calculations, and as such they serve as an excellent starting point, but there is a great deal more to consider when negotiating an amount.
-Spousal support is more complex, and usually more emotional, than a tax return, so it stands to reason that a more comprehensive solution is required.
+Spousal support is more complex and usually more emotional than a tax return, so it stands to reason that a more comprehensive solution is required.
 A single form or guideline simply won’t cut it.

 Some of the factors to consider when determining spousal support include: